drojaazu/chrgfx/README.md

 ### Usage Example
     cat ../etc/sonic_sprite | ./chrgfx --gfx-def gfxdef/sega_md.gfxdef --pal-data ../etc/sonic1.cram --trns --columns 32 > test.png

+**Please see the README file in the gfxdef subdirectory for a list of included formats.**

 ## Graphics Definitions (gfxdef files)
 Rather than hardcoding conversion routines for each format, chrgfx uses generalized algorithms which support the great majority of CHR based graphics hardware.
 The algorithms rely on layout information to interpret data, and such information comes from user-defined *graphics definition* (gfxdef) files.